-The Reverend Waller's friendship with Livingstone spanned many years and Dr Livingstone often resided at St John's Leytonstone vicarage.
-Livingstone once wrote ahead to Waller saying that upon leaving Africa he would be in dire need of a good dentist - and did Waller happen to know of one?
+Waller's friendship with Livingstone spanned many years and Dr Livingstone often resided at St John's Leytonstone vicarage.
+Livingstone once wrote ahead to Waller saying that upon leaving Africa he would be in dire needed of a good dentist - and did he happen to know of one?

-&lt;sup>1 Waller had moved to a new parish by the time the book was published.
+1 Waller had moved to a new parish by the time the book was published.

 Susi and Chuma stayed at the vicarage with Waller during their editorial task and, despite being Muslim, they became members of the church choir and attended the National School in the old Chapel.
-It is known that they constructed at least two replica African huts to show interested parties where Livingstone had died.
+It is known that they constructed at least two replica African huts to show interested parties where Livingstone had died2.
 One of these huts was for some time in the garden of the vicarage in Leytonstone; another was created for the youngest of Livingstone's daughters, Anna Mary, who had barely seen her father in life.
 One example was situated in the grounds of James 'Paraffin' Young's house in the Scottish Highlands and Anna Mary called it 'a little model'.
-In Fig.2, the hut depicted does not look very much scaled down.
-Used as the frontispiece to 'The Last Journals', and with mature trees visible outside the publisher's cropping marks, this is the 'Leytonstone hut'.
+But in another photograph, Fig.1, it does not look very much scaled down.
+This one, used as the frontispiece to 'The Last Journals', with the mature trees visible outside the publisher's cropping marks, can be considered to be the 'Leytonstone hut'.